Below is a listing of all of Andrew’s published work, whether it is part of an anthology or a collection or a novel of his own.

 With his mother upstairs on life support and his personal life hanging on by a thread, a New York City elite finds himself trapped in his building’s high-tech elevator where his ego is shattered as he is forced to witness a series of events that upend his perception of reality.

 With Jodi Wilks-Butters and Avery Butters

-Bent But Not Broken is a heartfelt journey of our daughter and family as we navigate the healthcare system from diagnosis to surgery and beyond.
-Follow us as we use our own words in blog posts and through an emotional and gripping narrative that puts you by our side through all the ups and downs, challenges and successes, of an experience that changed our lives and taught us that compassion and love builds strong communities, even stronger families, and that true strength comes from the most unlikely sources.
+Bent But Not Broken is a heartfelt journey of our daughter, and family, as we navigate the healthcare system from diagnosis to surgery and beyond.
+Follow us as we use our own words in blog posts and through an emotional and gripping narrative that puts you by our side through it all.
+The ups and downs and challenges and successes of the experience changed our lives and taught us that compassion and love build strong communities, even stronger families, and that true strength comes from the most unlikely sources.

 Stigma Fighters: Volume 3

 I provided a trilogy of essays on the mental health challenges I have faced and continue to face on a daily basis: anxiety, post-concussion syndrome, and chronic insomnia.